nickjackolaisen/BusinessInitiaitive/_posts/faqs - frequently asked questions/llc/2023-08-29-llc_general_faqs.md

 Carefully evaluate the pros and cons of hiring employees versus engaging independent contractors based on factors like cost-efficiency, control over work processes, liability exposure, and long-term business goals.
 </p>
 <p>
-<a href="https://www.uber.com/">Uber</a>, a well-known ride-hailing company, engages its drivers as independent contractors rather than employees to reduce costs and maintain greater flexibility in its business operations.
-<a href="https://gusto.com/blog/hiring/hire-first-employee-checklist">LLC hiring best practices</a>
+<a href="https://www.uber.com/">Uber</a>, a well-known ride-hailing company, engages its drivers as independent contractors rather than employees to reduce costs and maintain greater flexibility in its business operations.<br> <a href="https://gusto.com/blog/hiring/hire-first-employee-checklist">LLC hiring best practices</a>
 </p>
 </details>